0984

 File size calculations and lossless vs lossy compression are regular 3 to 4 mark questions.

-These formulas were introduced in topic 2; they appear constantly in topic-3 questions too.
+These formulas were introduced in topic 2; they appear constantly in storage and compression questions too.

 file size (bits) = image width (pixels) × image height (pixels) × colour depth (bits per pixel)